Math Calculators

 Blaise Pascal's counting machine

-In 1642, 19-year-old Blaise Pascal began developing a new counting machine.
-Pascal's father was a tax collector and had to deal with constant calculations.
-So, his son decided to create a device to make such work easier.
+In 1642, a 19-year-old Blaise Pascal began developing a new calculating machine.
+Pascal's father was a tax collector who faced endless manual arithmetic, so the young inventor created a device to ease his father's workload.

 Leibniz’s calculator